Lift Vault

 5/3/1 BBB 3 Month Challenge Spreadsheet

-This spreadsheet is based on the 5/3/1 BBB 3 Month Challenge, which was originally posted on T-Nation by Jim Wendler.
+This spreadsheet is based on the 5/3/1 BBB 3 Month Challenge, originally posted on Jim Wendler’s site.

 Source